jakevdp/jakevdp.github.com/source/_posts/2013-01-13-hacking-super-mario-bros-with-python.markdown

 This animation was created *entirely in Python and matplotlib*, by scraping the image data directly from the Super Mario Bros.
 ROM.
-Below I'll explain how I managed to do it
+Below I'll explain how I managed to do it.

 <!-- more -->